brose7561/PatternAnalysis-2025/recognition/3D-imporvedUNet-Prostate-47437870 /README.md

 **Local test with FRN TLU (batch-independent norm) :**
 ![](pictures/local_RFN_remove_batch.gif)

-Worried about the scatter i branched out and used FRN and TLU after finding similar projects reporting scattered results in small batch sizes.
-The scatter reduced a lot, however so did the mean dice scores.
+Worried about the scatter, I branched out and used FRN and TLU after finding and reading [Improved U-Net3+ with Stage Residual for Brain Tumor Segmentation](https://pmc.ncbi.nlm.nih.gov/articles/PMC8793173/) and their issues with small batch sizes.
+The scatter reduced a lot, however so did the mean Dice scores.

 **Full-data cluster run (10 epochs) — qualitative convergence:**
 ![](pictures/full_data_10_epochs.gif)